SoDOOManiac/So-Doom/README.md

 Secret Rabbit Code (libsamplerate) is © 2002-2011 Erik de Castro Lopo and is released under the [GPL-2+](http://www.gnu.org/licenses/gpl-2.0.html).
 Libpng is © 1998-2014 Glenn Randers-Pehrson, © 1996-1997 Andreas Dilger, © 1995-1996 Guy Eric Schalnat, Group 42, Inc. and is released under the [libpng license](http://www.libpng.org/pub/png/src/libpng-LICENSE.txt).
 Zlib is © 1995-2013 Jean-loup Gailly and Mark Adler and is released under the [zlib license](http://www.zlib.net/zlib_license.html).

-The Crispy Doom icon (as shown at the top of this page) has been contributed by [Philip Kiwan](https://www.github.com/kiwphi).